 ‘Top of the mornin’ to ya’...as they say, or, more to the point, used to say.
 These days the top of my morning is actually lying semi-comatose, still in bed, in the midst of a surreal hallucination.
 Usually these blissful moments are interrupted by a robo-call, then perhaps another one, and so forth.
-I interpret the purpose of these calls as nothing more than affirmations that I don’t really matter at all… at least not to the world at large
+I interpret the purpose of these calls as nothing more than affirmations to remind us that we really don’t matter at all.

-Meanwhile the robo-calls keep coming.
+Still, the robo-calls keep coming.
 Not even a blocking program such as “Nomorobo” can stop the incessant squeal from alerting me to the being and nothingness of it all.
-Ah...but there’s always the joy of releasing ones smart phone from its station and checking your latest e-mail.
+Ah...but there’s always the joy of releasing ones smart phone from its station and checking one’s latest e-mail.
 This can be done quite quickly after mastering the technique of the nimble-finger scroll and recognizing that 99% of the messages can be annoyingly, yet adroitly deleted.
-Moreover, the finger scroll can be useful in prepping for orgasmic activity later in the day with the fairer sex.
+Moreover, the finger scroll can be useful in prepping for orgasmic activity later in the day.
 Therefore, it should not be summarily dismissed with the bulk of other useless messages.

 Of course, the downside of releasing my phone into the light of day is that it will now be thanking me for choosing Marriott Hotels, a trip to Tahiti or perhaps the wonder of complete silence on the other end...as I bewilderedly realize that I‘ve been spammed again.

-Checking your e-mail on a computer desktop can be considered for some akin to a worthy, workout at the gym, By assiduously practicing over a few years one can learn to scroll and extinguish endless streams of refuse posing as correspondence in a matter of seconds.
+Checking your e-mail can be considered for some a worthy, workout at the gym, By assiduously practicing over a few years one can learn to scroll and extinguish endless streams of refuse posing as correspondence in a matter of seconds.
 It is also a good habit to regularly clean out your trash and junk folders (though I’ve yet to discern the difference).
-Leaving these vital digital binders unattended may come back to haunt us some day, as has the garbage that is currently enveloping the terra firma upon which I now write.
+Leaving these vital digital binders unattended may come back to haunt you some day, as has the garbage that is currently enveloping the earth...upon which I now write.

 There was a time when all the information, solicitations and communications affecting our lives were buffered by time.
 Instant access is not a bad thing in and of itself.
-What matters is the content of that access, and it is not a stretch to claim that content to be toxic far beyond a reasonable doubt.
-Starting one’s day in the midst of an avaricious, electronic bombing raid cannot bring on the best of the sunrise…certainly not for this septuagenarian.
+What matters is the content of that access, and it is not a stretch to claim that content to be toxic, far beyond a reasonable doubt.
+Starting one’s day in the midst of an avaricious, electronic bombing raid cannot bring on the best of the sunrise.

-Not unexcpectantly, as I pen this tribute to my morning rituals, I have just been invited to the Grand Viagra Ball, taking place in some con-guy’s (or gal’s) wallet, still bamboozling the hapless victims not yet seasoned in the ways of this digital world, and all its ‘top of the mornin’ glories!
+As one would expect, penning this tribute to my morning rituals I have just been invited to the Grand Viagra Ball, taking place in some con-guys (or gal’s) wallet, still bamboozling its hapless victims not yet seasoned in the ways of this digital world, and all its ‘top of the mornin’ glories!